aldryn/aldryn-boilerplate-bootstrap3/README.rst

 * Use **underscore** for html file naming
 * Use **double-quotes** `"` for all attributes including django-template tags
 * HTML **has to validate** using `W3C <http://www.w3.org/2001/sw/BestPractices/>`_ guidelines
+* HTML should validate the WCAG 2.0 A guidelines
 * HTML should be modular and reusable, do not use easy names like "job" or "item" on top level.
 Use "plugin-jobs" instead
 * Use XML syntax and close all elements using </tag> or />
 * Keep all html on the same level after a django template block except for ``{% forloop %}`` or ``{% if %}``